-Parents choose the residence of an unmarried child under age 18.
+Parents or a guardian or legal custodian chooses the residence of an unmarried child under age 18.
 A child who leaves that residence without permission is considered a runaway and can be taken into custody.
 Minn.
 Stat. §§ 260C.007, subd.
 28; 260C.175